 Please enter your pool shape and dimensions:

-Is it ok to run pool pump 24 hours a day?
+Is it ok to run the pool pump 24 hours a day?

 There is nothing wrong with letting your pool pump run 24 hours a day, 7 days a week.
-In many ways, this is the best thing to do as your pool water will be constantly filtered and debris skimmed from the surface.
+This is the best thing to do in many ways, as your pool water will be constantly filtered and debris skimmed from the surface.

-If you do run the pump 24/7 then just be aware that your electricity costs will be higher and your pool pump’s lifespan will be reduced.
+If you run the pump 24/7, just be aware that your electricity costs will be higher, and your pool pump’s lifespan will be reduced.

-When should you be running pool pump 24/7?
+When should you be running the pool pump 24/7?

-I did wonder when I first had a pool and whether there were any situations where should I leave my pool pump running all the time.
-Well, there are a number of situations where you may want to do this.
+I wondered when I first had a pool and whether there were any situations where I should always leave my pool pump running.
+Well, there are numerous situations where you may want to do this.
 These include:

-• The pool will get lots of use if you have friends staying, perhaps, particularly if they include children who are in and out of the pool all day.
+- The pool will be used frequently if you have friends staying, particularly if they include children in and out of the pool all day.

-• If you haven’t winterized your pool in winter and there is a very cold spell forecast, then you should leave the pump running to stop the water in the pipework from freezing.
+- If you haven’t winterized your pool in winter and a very cold spell is forecast, you should leave the pump running to prevent the water in the pipework from freezing.

 Pool Care Handbook and Video Course